lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    Let us create three separate regions: the first one for the simulation box, the second one for the atoms of type 1, and the third one for the atoms of type 2:
+    Let us create three separate regions: A cubic region for the simulation box and two additional regions for placing the atoms:

 ..  code-block:: lammps

     # 2) System definition
     region simulation_box block -20 20 -20 20 -20 20
     create_box 2 simulation_box
-    region mycylou cylinder z 0 0 10 INF INF side out create_atoms 1 random 1000 341341 mycylou
+    region region_cylinder_in cylinder z 0 0 10 INF INF side in
-    region mycylin cylinder z 0 0 10 INF INF side in create_atoms 2 random 150 127569 mycylin
+    region region_cylinder_out cylinder z 0 0 10 INF INF side out
+    create_atoms 1 random 1000 341341 region_cylinder_out
+    create_atoms 2 random 150 127569 region_cylinder_in

 ..  container:: justify

-    The *side in* and *side out* keywords are used to define regions that are respectively inside and outside of the cylinder.
+    The *side in* and *side out* keywords are used to define regions that are respectively inside and outside of the cylinder of radius 10.
 Then, copy similar lines as previously into *input.min.lammps*:

 ..  code-block:: lammps